RShankar/Intro-to-Microprocessors/Lab Project Examples/Seven Segment Display Common Cathode/readme.md

  Following the naming convention Di Jasio was using we should have labeled all our pins as above.

- Now that we have the pins set we must construct the proper CCDPC and CCDPB binary strings for the constant current contriole when driving the output low.
+ Now that we have the pins set we must construct the proper CCDPC and CCDPB binary strings for the constant current control when driving the output low.
 We need the constant current control on the low pins for all the pins which have a Segment of the 7-segmnt display on them.
 To recap for the wiring used in this document the pins on the board that have a segment hooked up to them are RB0-RB4, RC2, RC3 and RC6.
 This is a total of 8 ports 7 for the digit and one for the decimal point.
-Now to construct CCDPC we simply set the bits high that we need current control on 01001100 and simmilary for CCDPB 00011111
+Now to construct CCDPC we simply set the bits high that we need current control on 01001100 and similarly for CCDPB 00011111

 ```C
     CCDPC |= 0b01001100;//Enables constant current for pin RC6(SEG_F) RC3(SEG_B) and RC2(SEG_A)